flyteorg/flyte/rfc/system/0001-flyte-execution-tags.md

 ### Support for tags

 We propose to solve the problem of discovery by supporting arbitrary metadata association with an entity.
 This is similar to concept of “tags” as in AWS.
 The tags are represented as plain string.
-In kubernetes this can be represented using “labels” and “annotations”.
-Labels and annotations are already supported per execution as documented in - [ExecutionCreateRequest](https://docs.flyte.org/projects/flyteidl/en/latest/protos/docs/admin/admin.html#executioncreaterequest) -> [ExecutionSpec](https://docs.flyte.org/projects/flyteidl/en/latest/protos/docs/admin/admin.html#executionspec).
-Moreover,  every project supports default labels [Project](https://docs.flyte.org/projects/flyteidl/en/latest/protos/docs/admin/admin.html#project).
-Thus the final execution will have a the union of the project default labels + the user specified labels as it exists today.
+We'll add tags to [ExecutionCreateRequest](https://docs.flyte.org/projects/flyteidl/en/latest/protos/docs/admin/admin.html#executioncreaterequest)  -> [ExecutionSpec](https://docs.flyte.org/projects/flyteidl/en/latest/protos/docs/admin/admin.html#executionspec).

-Currently, the resultant tags will be persisted in the database, instead of being applied to the execution in Kubernetes.
+The resultant tags will be persisted in the database, instead of being applied to the execution in Kubernetes.
 We'll create two new tables in the flyteadmin database.
 - ``execution_admin_tags`` is a join table, and it contains admin_tags ID and execution ID.
 - ``admin_tags`` saves all the tag names